 If you gave a guest access and they no longer need it, you can contact Technical Support at that same number to have all registered devices removed, setting you back to 0 devices.
 As you authenticate devices, the number-counting restarts.
 Perhaps you no longer have a device (you traded to a new phone or device) – you can call Technical Support and ask them to remove all registered devices from your account.
 This resets the licenses to zero, and you then start counting as you re-authenticate current devices.

 That will depend on the download bandwidth you receive with your internet service.
 If you are served by fiber optics, you will absolutely be able to stream 10 devices at the same time.
 If your internet is served by copper facilities, you are subject to the technical limitation of copper.
 Buying licenses doesn’t increase bandwidth; it only allows for additional devices to authenticate.

-Ethernet is not required for Smithville Streaming TV, but it does offer the most reliable streaming experience you can get.
+Ethernet is not required for Smithville Streaming TV, but it does offer the most reliable (and highest quality) streaming experience you can get.

 We can adjust volume somewhat, and have done our best to make all device volume the same.
 However, some volume is out of our hands, and will need to be managed on your device.

 Each device has unique capabilities as driven by their product developers.
 The iOS and Android devices do allow rewind and skip ahead with both Restart and Catch-Up, but Roku and Amazon Fire TV Stick don’t have that ability.

 Roku’s business model is no longer friendly to our YourTV app.
 This change was out of our hands, and we apologize for the inconvenience.
 You can still access the Smithville Streaming YourTV app on your iPhone, iPad, Android phone or tablet, and Amazon TV Fire Stick.